auridian/auridiumdottech/content/how-it-works.md

 description: "Your Personal AI Ecosystem"
 ---

+{{< figure src="/images/memorymgr.png" alt="Nexus Memory Manager" caption="Nexus creates structure out of the mess of life.
+This is the second version of the memory manager." class="how-it-works-hero" >}}

 ## Semantic Memory

 Nexus builds a deep understanding of your world through advanced semantic memory.
 It learns from your interactions, preferences, and workflows to become truly personalized to your needs.